sugavaneshb/xkcd-scrapper/README.md

 	BeautifulSoup4
 	urllib2
 	urllib
+	lxml
+* Use pip to install dependencies

-Will be using to create a local mirror of the site.
+* Will be using to create a local mirror of the site.
-Rather than mirroring using curl or wget, this will consume less space as they use the same template through out the website :)
+* Rather than mirroring using curl or wget, this will consume less space as they use the same template through out the website :)